its-saeed/scilla-parser/README.md

 2. Parse a string (slice) to a contract.
 The string is supposed to have the s-expression of a contract.

 ## To parse a Scilla file:
+Here is the code to parse [SendZil.scilla](./tests/contracts/SendZil.scilla) contract:

 ```rust
     use std::{error::Error, path::PathBuf};
     use scilla_parser::{Contract, Field, FieldList, Transition, TransitionList, Type};